PRIORITY BILLS:Unable to load updates

 Key Facts

-• Cost/Budget Impact: The financial implications of this bill are not clearly defined, but it could involve increased spending on border enforcement.
+• Cost/Budget Impact: The bill's financial implications are not yet fully detailed, but it could affect government spending on border security.

-• Timeline for Implementation: If passed, the bill would take effect immediately upon a declared invasion.
+• Timeline for Implementation: The bill would take effect upon passage, with specific timelines for suspension reviews outlined within.

-• Number of People Affected: Potentially thousands of individuals seeking entry or immigration benefits could be affected.
+• Number of People Affected: Potentially thousands of individuals seeking entry through the southern border could be impacted.

 Arguments in Support